-The Human Nutrition Group’s research mission is to advance knowledge regarding the role of nutrition in human health.
+The research mission of the Human Nutrition and Dietetics Group is to advance knowledge regarding the role of nutrition in human health.
 Our comprehensive approach includes studying the roles that whole foods, individual nutrients, and non-nutritive food components have at the whole body, cellular and molecular level in various population groups and model systems.
 We also examine environmental, social, and individual determinants of food choices and eating patterns.

 I am interested in the physiology and biochemistry of nutrition-related diseases and in targeted and population-based prevention strategies of chronic diseases.
 My research specifically focuses on B-vitamins and their kinetics and functions in human metabolism.